Cynthia Bland, survivor-steward of children-founder of Voice FoundHear the latest podcast with this Kickass Canadian

-In 1994, Cynthia gave birth to fraternal twin girls.
+In 1994, she gave birth to fraternal twin girls.
 (She also quit smoking, for good.)
-After a few wonderful years at home with her four children, Cynthia returned to the paid workforce, taking a sales job in high tech.
+After a few wonderful years at home with her four children, she returned to the paid workforce, taking a sales job in high tech.

 She reached out to Amethyst Women’s Addiction Centre and it was there that the light was finally reflected back on the root cause of everything.
 “I saw a counsellor there, and one of the first questions she asked me was, ‘Were you sexually abused as a child?’” says Cynthia.
 “I just kind of looked at her and I remember saying, ‘Well, what do you mean by sexually abused?’
 And then I just broke down.
 It just all came spilling forth.”

 In sharing her story, in finally unburdening herself of the horrible secret she’d been harbouring, Cynthia was able to put the pieces of her shattered self together.
 “Up until that point I didn’t understand why everything felt so fragmented and why I had all these crazy things happening.
 ‘Fragmented’ is the best way to put it because it was like bits of me were everywhere.
 But suddenly the drugs and alcohol and promiscuity and feelings of such low self-worth and depression and panic, it all started to come together and make sense.
 It was (through my counselling at Amethyst) that I really started to heal.”